TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup with Ansible.md

 Please check this page <> for the terraform setup of my two dns servers.
 If you don't have terraform setup, and are doing things manually. you will need to have.

-- 2 Virtual/Physical machines -
+- 2 Virtual/Physical machines - `I am running ubuntu 22.04 on these machines`
+-